Air Arabia Egypt

-Air Arabia Egypt (العربية للطيران مصر) is a low-cost carrier based in Egypt.
+Air Arabia Egypt (العربية للطيران مصر) is a low-cost airline based in Egypt.
 The airline is a subsidiary of Air Arabia.
-The head office is in Heliopolis Cairo, Egypt.
+The head office is in Heliopolis, Cairo, Egypt.

 The airline secured it operating license from the Egyptian authorities on the 22 May 2010 and began commercial operations on 1 June 2010.
 The airline is based at Alexandria's Borg El Arab Airport.

 History

-Air Arabia Egypt is an Alexandria-based Air Arabia Group company.
+Air Arabia Egypt is one of Air Arabia Group companies.
 The airline offers low-cost travel to a number of destinations across the region.
 The company focuses on booking online.
 Air Arabia Egypt also provides booking facilities through call centers, travel agents, appointed GSA's and sales shops.

 Operations

-During the Arab Air Carriers Organization conference in October 2009, Air Arabia CEO Adel Ali indicated that the new airline would operate from Alexandria and a Red Sea station (either Sharm el-Sheikh or Hurghada) as well as Cairo.
+During the Arab Air Carriers' Organization conference in October 2009, Air Arabia CEO Adel Ali indicated that the new airline would operate from Alexandria and a Red Sea station (either Sharm el-Sheikh or Hurghada) as well as Cairo.
 "Egypt has different needs," he says, in contrast to the single bases established by Air Arabia in Sharjah and Morocco.